Welcome to ALFF LOVE

 All wildlife images used are distorted at the request of the developer of the Fairyland game application.

-He wants everyone to have the fun of seeing everything for the first time
+He wants everyone to have the fun of seeing everything for the first time by playing and spotting the wildlife on their own

 and when they already get to see everything upfront, he believes that it ruins some of the fun~